Five reasons to hit the historic Holland Track, WA

 Despite Western Australia having a stack of awesome 4X4 tracks in every part of the state, the historic Holland Track finally made it to the top of our list recently.
 Having heard so much hype about this track from WA locals for many years, our visit here was well overdue.
 Here are five reasons we had the Holland Track on our list.

-Words by Grant Hanan & Linda Bloffwitch.
-Images & Video by My Aussie Travel Guide.
+Words: Grant Hanan & Linda Bloffwitch.
+Images: My Aussie Travel Guide.

 GETTING THERE: The Holland Track is around 350km in length and runs between the towns of Hyden and Coolgardie.

 SUPPLIES: Limited fuel, mechanical services, accommodation, food and supplies are available in Hyden and Coolgardie, so plan ahead and top up your fuel and supplies before heading out.

 BEST TIME FOR TRAVEL: Spring is a good time to visit when the wildflowers are blooming and temperatures are comfortable before the summer heat.
 Winter and autumn can also be good due to mild temperatures, but not after rain.
 Rain in any season can render some of the sections impassable.

 WHAT TO TAKE: Other than the barbecues and toilets located at Victoria Rock Nature Reserve, there are no other facilities along the track.
 So you need to be fully self-sufficient for bush camping; consider carrying some recovery gear and carry your rubbish out.